Only a Dream

 About the Book

-The book includes an Author's Note with extension activities and discussion questions to help families and educators go deeper with the book’s themes, and a Guided Visualization for Bedtime script for use as a nightly calming practice.
+The book contains an Author's Note with extension activities and discussion questions to help families and educators go deeper with the book’s themes, and a Guided Visualization for Bedtime script for use as a nightly calming practice.

 Written and illustrated by a former kindergarten and preschool teacher, meditation teacher, and mother, Only a Dream integrates principles from child development, transpersonal psychology, and contemplative practice into an accessible, warmly illustrated story.